astronomy-commons/hipscat/src/hipscat/pixel_math/README.md

 The functions made to find the pixels that make up the border region of a given healpixel.
 Primarly used as a way to speed up the neighbor/margin caching code for [hipscat-import](https://github.com/astronomy-commons/hipscat-import/).
 Code originally created by Mario Juric for HIPS, found [here](https://github.com/mjuric/HIPS/blob/feature/multiprocess/hipscat/healpix.py).

 ### get_edge
-Given a pixel pix of at some order, return all pixels order dk _higher_ than pix's order that line pix's edge (or a corner).
+Given a pixel pix at some order, return all pixels order dk _higher_ than pix's order that line pix's edge (or a corner).